finally have time to get back to the blog. Things have been hectic since Spring Break!

 There was a lot to do in NYC and there would be equally much left for multiple week-long vacations.
 Apart from the tourist attractions, it’s easy to spend time just walking around the city in nice weather, looking around and visiting different shops along the way.
 With there being over three million more people in New York City alone than in Finland, you can imagine there are shops and entertainment for every possible niche interest.
 And then there are the other four boroughs…

 So, that was New York.
 Or so I thought… One of the winter’s worst storms hit the East Coast in the morning of our departure.
 I already got a bad feeling when the inter-terminal Airtrain in JFK was out of service due to the weather.
-Around 3000 coasts taking of from the East Coast were cancelled, my flight sadly among them.
+Around 3000 flights taking of from the East Coast were cancelled, my flight sadly among them.
 Luckily, the significant other got home as Finnair was able to take off.
 I, on the other hand, ended up experiencing a night on the airport floor as all hotels and rental cars nearby were reserved.
 Not a pleasant experience, but an experience nonetheless, I guess.

 Despite lasting one day longer than planned, Spring Break was awesome and definitely the highlight of the semester so far.
 Now it’s back to the grind and towards the end of the semester.
 Can’t believe it’s the halfway point already!